 Medical Editor: John P. Cunha, DO, FACOEP

-Rixubis [Coagulation Factor IX (Recombinant)] is an antihemophilic factor used to control and prevent bleeding episodes in adults with hemophilia B, for perioperative management in adults with hemophilia B, and for routine prophylaxis to prevent or reduce the frequency of bleeding episodes in adults with hemophilia B. It is not indicated for induction of immune tolerance in patients with hemophilia B. Common side effects include changes in the sense of taste, pain in extremities, and positive furin antibody test.
+Rixubis [Coagulation Factor IX (Recombinant)] is an antihemophilic factor used to control and prevent bleeding episodes in adults with hemophilia B, for perioperative management in adults with hemophilia B, and for routine prophylaxis to prevent or reduce the frequency of bleeding episodes in adults with hemophilia B. Rixubis is not indicated for induction of immune tolerance in patients with hemophilia B. Common side effects of Rixubis include changes in the sense of taste or loss of taste, pain in arms or legs, headache, and positive furin antibody test.

 The initial dose of Rixubis is based on body weight.
 Rixubis may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Rixubis should be administered only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.

 Our Rixubis [Coagulation Factor IX (Recombinant)] Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.